 To specify the algorithm we need a couple of tail bounds on the norm of points from a normal distribution, the spectral-error of the empirical covariance, and the spectrum of a certain random matrix.
 As these expressions are somewhat ugly, we define them outside of the pseudocode.
 In these expressions, we fix parameters $n,d,\beta_{s}$.

-Similar to \mvmeaniter, \mvcoviter\ repeatedly calls a private algorithm (\mvcovstep) that makes a constant-factor progress, and then run the na\"ive algorithm.
-Rather than maintaining a ball containing the true mean, we maintain a pair of ellipsoids which sandwich the true covariance between them (in fact, we rescale at each step so that the outer covariance is always the identity).\footnote{The astute reader will notice that the algorithm itself never uses the lower bound on the covariance matrix.
-However, it is useful to keep in mind for intuition, and will come up in the analysis.} Once the axes of these ellipsoids are within a constant factor we can apply the na\"ive algorithm, which is accurate given enough samples.
+Similar to \mvmeaniter, \mvcoviter\ repeatedly calls a private algorithm (\mvcovstep) that makes a constant-factor progress (with respect to some appropriate measure), and then runs the na\"ive algorithm (i.e., clip the data and noise the empirical covariance matrix).
+Rather than maintaining a ball containing the true mean, we maintain an ellipsoid (described via a PSD matrix) that upper bounds the true covariance in the Loewner order.
+For mathematical convenience, we work in a scaled version of the original space.
+That is, after each step, we rescale the problem so that this upper bound is the identity matrix, which simplifies reasoning about and describing the clipping procedure and noising mechanism.
+Progress holds with respect to the original problem in the unscaled domain: roughly speaking, either the upper bound on the variance in a direction decreases by a constant factor, or if this upper bound is already tight up to a constant factor, then the upper bound increases only slightly.
+As the upper and lower bounds on the variance in each direction are off by a factor of $K$, we show that $O(\log K)$ iterations suffice to get an upper bound which is at most a constant factor larger than the true covariance in each direction.
+At this point, we can apply the na\"ive clip-and-noise algorithm, which is accurate given enough samples.

 The algorithm \mvcovstep\ is similar to \mvmeanstep.
 We first clip the points at a distance based on Gaussian tail bounds with respect to the outer ellipsoid, which is unlikely to affect the dataset when it dominates the true covariance.
 After this operation, we can show that the sensitivity of an empirical covariance statistic is bounded using the following lemma. \cite{KamathLSU19} proved a similar statement without an explicit constant, but the optimal constant is important in practice.